quinn-dougherty/goalrefinement-talk/talk.md

         code:
             - onDullYellow
             - dullBlack
-    images:
-        backend: auto
 ...

+Notes:
+- refine language around `levers`.
+- takeaways slide.
+    - consider doing the whole talk over again in three whole minutes after the summary slide.
+- **why this matters** slide in the beginning and at the end.

 # A simple theory of goal refinement

 - Quinn Dougherty
-- quinnd@tutanota.com
+- quinnd@riseup.net
 - quinnd.net
 - forum.effectivealtruism.org/users/quinn

 # Biographical notes

-You have to decide how seriously to take me, so these are relevant

-- Pre 2016: artsy lefty activist guy
-- 2016: read MIRI's research guide and decided that alignment looked easy, so quit everything I had been working on up till then and ordered a bunch of math textbooks
-- _Narrator: alignment was not easy_
-- 2018: started seriously consuming 80000 Hours podcast
-- 2019: started attending local EA chapter events in Philly
+- Probably started calling myself an EA actively around 2019
-- 2020: attended EA Student Summit, started a "research cell" of individuals honing their views about what research they'd like to do
-- 2021: quit my job to live at CEEALAR (EA Hotel) and pursue alignment
-- _Narrator: CEEALAR was awesome_
-- 2021: SERI Summer Research Fellow asking questions about alignment in multipolar takeoff scenarios
-- 2021: Felt unsuccessful in my alignment efforts, got a job offer to work on a way-too-exciting tech stack for way-too-much money, so I took some time to build up confidence and improve my day-to-day effectiveness as a knowledge worker by E2G
+- 2020-2021: Messed around with AGI alignment
-- 2022: Quit that job and accepted trial offer at Quantified Uncertainty Research Institute (QURI) to work on _evaluations infrastructure_ and broadly to try boosting developer ecosystems to make _better epistemic public goods_ more conceivable and implementable
+- 2022: Accepted trial offer at Quantified Uncertainty Research Institute (QURI) to work on _evaluations infrastructure_ and broadly to try boosting developer ecosystems to make _better epistemic public goods_ more conceivable and implementable
+- Views are my own not my employer's
+- Various software/IT earning to give experiences over the years (cloud admin, blockchain)

-The relevant pattern here is that I've **repeatedly thought about how I want to impact the world** and **made difficult decisions about my career at various junctures**.
+Much is omitted, but the relevant pattern is that I've **repeatedly thought about how I want to impact the world** and **made difficult decisions about my career at various junctures**.

-# The workshop
+# The talk

-Each of these bullets will be followed by two minutes of quiet where you can write down your own instances.

 1. Beliefs
 2. Values